MyVs-Infotech/javascript-date-format/README.md

 		9.	yyyy/dd/mm
 		10.	dd/mm/yyyy hh:mm

-=>	How to Install
+#####How to Install
 1. Import javascript library named "myvs-date-format.js"
 		<script src="[PATH]/myvs-date-format.js"></script>
 2. Call method in code where you require date format

 		new Date().toMyVsFormat("dd-mm-yyyy");
 		This will return current date in "dd-mm-yyyy" format.